-In March 2004, the Company filed its true-up application with the Texas Utility Commission, requesting recovery of \$3.7 billion, excluding interest, as allowed under the Texas Electric Choice Plan (Texas electric restructuring law).
-In December 2004, the Texas Utility Commission issued its final order (True-Up Order) allowing the Company to recover a true-up balance of approximately \$2.3 billion, which included interest through August 31, 2004, and provided for adjustment of the amount to be recovered to include interest on the balance until recovery, along with the principal portion of additional excess mitigation credits (EMCs) returned to customers after August 31, 2004 and certain other adjustments.
+In March 2004, CenterPoint Houston filed its true-up application with the Texas Utility Commission, requesting recovery of \$3.7 billion, excluding interest, as allowed under the Texas Electric Choice Plan (Texas electric restructuring law).
+In December 2004, the Texas Utility Commission issued its final order (True-Up Order) allowing CenterPoint Houston to recover a true-up balance of approximately \$2.3 billion, which included interest through August 31, 2004, and provided for adjustment of the amount to be recovered to include interest on the balance until recovery, along with the principal portion of additional excess mitigation credits (EMCs) returned to customers after August 31, 2004 and certain other adjustments.

-The Company and other parties filed appeals of the True-Up Order to a district court in Travis County, Texas.
+CenterPoint Houston and other parties filed appeals of the True-Up Order to a district court in Travis County, Texas.
 In August 2005, that court issued its judgment on the various appeals.
 In its judgment, the district court:

-- · reversed the Texas Utility Commission's ruling that had denied recovery of a portion of the capacity auction true-up amounts; - reversed the Texas Utility Commission's ruling that precluded the Company from recovering the interest component of the EMCs paid to retail electric providers (REPs); and - affirmed the True-Up Order in all other respects.
+- reversed the Texas Utility Commission's ruling that had denied recovery of a portion of the capacity auction true-up amounts; - reversed the Texas Utility Commission's ruling that precluded CenterPoint Houston from recovering the interest component of the EMCs paid to retail electric providers (REPs); and - · affirmed the True-Up Order in all other respects.

-The district court's decision would have had the effect of restoring approximately \$650 million, plus interest, of the \$1.7 billion the Texas Utility Commission had disallowed from the Company's initial request.
+The district court's decision would have had the effect of restoring approximately \$650 million, plus interest, of the \$1.7 billion the Texas Utility Commission had disallowed from CenterPoint Houston's initial request.

-The Company and other parties appealed the district court's judgment to the Texas Third Court of Appeals, which issued its decision in December 2007.
+CenterPoint Houston and other parties appealed the district court's judgment to the Texas Third Court of Appeals, which issued its decision in December 2007.
 In its decision, the court of appeals:

-- reversed the district court's judgment to the extent it restored the capacity auction true-up amounts; - reversed the district court's judgment to the extent it upheld the Texas Utility Commission's decision to allow the Company to recover EMCs paid to Reliant Energy, Inc., now known as RRI Energy, Inc. (RRI); - ordered that the tax normalization issue described below be remanded to the Texas Utility Commission as requested by the Texas Utility Commission; and - affirmed the district court's judgment in all other respects.
+- · reversed the district court's judgment to the extent it restored the capacity auction true-up amounts; - reversed the district court's judgment to the extent it upheld the Texas Utility Commission's decision to allow CenterPoint Houston to recover EMCs paid to RRI Energy, Inc. (RRI) (formerly known as Reliant Energy, Inc. and Reliant Resources, Inc.); - ordered that the tax normalization issue described below be remanded to the Texas Utility Commission as requested by the Texas Utility Commission; and - affirmed the district court's judgment in all other respects.